Escaping from (and avoiding) trouble

 - Scroll of fear: might help you if you are surrounded.
-It does not work on all monsters, bu still could be enough to allow an escape route.
+It does not work on all monsters, but still could be enough to allow an escape route.

 - Berserk: hastes (and strengthens) you and add 50% temporary HP... but when it runs out, you will be slowed instead, and you won't be able to berserk again for a while!
 Mostly useful for killing things (thus precluding the need to escape in the first place) or sprinting to stairs.
 (Do not use berserk as a poor man's swiftness!
 The slowness will last much longer than the quickness, and is only useful for short sprints - generally to the stairs.)

-- Lugonu's banishment: removes you from any situation immediately, leaving all pursuing monsters behind, but reduce your max HP.
+- Lugonu's Enter the Abyss: removes you from any situation immediately, leaving all pursuing monsters behind, but reduces your HP.
 Keep in mind that you will then be in the Abyss, so it still might not "save your life".

 - Borgnjor's Revivification: fully heals you but reduces your max HP.

-- Zin's Sanctuary: protect you from nearly all attacks, but prevents attacking yourself.
+- Zin's Sanctuary: protects you from nearly all attacks, but prevents attacking yourself.
 Combine with another method to get away.

-- Elyvilon's healing powers: much more powerful than even a wand of healing, but use piety and a lot of food.
+- Elyvilon's healing powers: more powerful than potions of heal wounds, but use piety and a lot of food.

 - Death's Door: makes you invulnerable but will leave you with very little HP.
 This tradeoff is similar to berserking, but you can act and you are much more likely to die if it expires in a dangerous place.
-Also, like berserking, leaves you exhausted, preventing you from using it, berserking, or using Ru's abilities for some time.
+Note that after the spell's effect expires, you won't be able to cast it again for several turns.